ajeetraina/docker-cerebras-workshop/docs/index.md

 ## GitHub Sources

-The source code for this workshop is available at [https://github.com/dockersamples/docker-cerebras-demo](https://github.com/dockersamples/docker-cerebras-demo)
+The source code for this project is available at [https://github.com/dockersamples/docker-cerebras-demo](https://github.com/dockersamples/docker-cerebras-demo)

 ## Run this workshop in a Labspace